 Here’s the best part: the new drivers won’t perform any better than the models that are 2-3 years old.
 Don’t believe me?
 If golf club companies improved distances and performance each and every year, we would all be hitting the ball 300 yards effortlessly by now.
 That’s definitely not the case.

-Step 2: Shop Around (on eBay)
+Step 2: Shop Around (on Global Golf)

 I don’t know about you, but I love the thrill of getting a good deal.
 For that reason, I NEVER buy anything before I check the prices at other places (most notably, online).
 Otherwise, I could be overpaying for a club.
 Even if you think you are probably getting a great deal already, it’s still best to check anyway.
 You might not realize that the item doesn’t cost as much as you think in general.